“The Silent Killer.”

 CO is only dangerous when it’s not vented properly out of your home.
 Follow these tips to keep it properly vented out of your home.

 This article, is a sort of continuation from our previous article, “Is Yearly Furnace Maintenance a Scam?”
 The possibility of CO from harming your family is just another reasons why furnace maintenance is wise.

 To get your furnace maintained, contact Ragsdale Air.

-Ragsdale Air Conditioning, Heating and Plumbing has been serving the metro Atlanta area for over 20 years.
+Ragsdale has been serving the metro Atlanta area for over 25 years.